docsmith-darshan/tom_theme/pages/mydoc/my_doc_User_Account.md

 folder: mydoc
 ---

-As an administrator, you can create, manage, and group users.
+As an administrator, you can create, manage, and assign group to users.
 To create a New User Account, complete the following steps:

 **Procedure**